THE ANCESTRY OF LUCY HUNT

 10. Charles, christened 3 April 1825 in Little Bourton, Cropredy parish.

 11. Henry, born in about 1826 in Little Bourton; married Elizabeth in about 1846.
 Henry was a plush weaver in Neithrop, Oxford.
-Henry and Elizabeth had five children – Lucy (1847), Ellen (1849), Hiram (1850), Henry (1853) and George (1855).
-George Southam is found living with him in the 1851 census.
-The census shows Henry Hunt (age 26) plush weaver, living at 30 Hobleys Lane, Neithrop, Oxford with wife Elizabeth (age 23), daughters Lucy (age 4), and Ellen (age 2), and son Hiram (age 3 months) with lodger, George Southam (age 20), plush weaver.
+Henry and Elizabeth had eight children – Lucy (1847 in Little Bourton), Ellen (1849 in Little Bourton), Hiram (1850 in Neithrop), Henry (1853 in Banbury), George (1855 in Neithrop), .Harriett (1863 in Coventry), Albert (1861 in Coventry), and William (1868 in Birmingham) George Southam is found living with them in the 1851 census.
+The census showed Henry Hunt (age 26) plush weaver, living at 30 Hobleys Lane, Neithrop, Oxford with wife Elizabeth (age 23), daughters Lucy (age 4), and Ellen (age 2), and son Hiram (age 3 months) with lodger, George Southam (age 20), plush weaver.
 Henry was mentioned in a magazine article about an 1850 survey for the Anglican church in Neithrop, “No. 648 housed Henry Hunt, a Baptist plush weaver, his wife, their three children, and a plush weaver lodger.”
-(Cake and Cockhorse, Banbury Historical Society, Winter 1966, Vol. 3, No.6) In 1853, Henry had four of his children baptized, and they appear in the Neithrop parish register.
-Their son, George, appears in the Neithrop parish register in 1855.
-Thomas White and Anna White, their aunt and uncle, appear as sponsors.
-Henry and Elizabeth are also sponsors for Thomas and Anna White's children in 1853, and Thomas' occupation is weaver.
-Henry Hunt is found in the 1881 British census: Henry Hunt, age 56, born in Little Bourton, Oxford, England, occupation - plush weaver; Ann Hunt, wife, age 36, born Waddeson, Buckinghamshire, England; living at 48 Calthorpe St, Neithrop. (www.familysearch.org)
+(Cake and Cockhorse, Banbury Historical Society, Winter 1966, Vol. 3, No.6) In 1853, Henry had four of his children baptized, and they appeared in the Neithrop parish register.
+Their son, George, appeared in the Neithrop parish register in 1855.
+Thomas White and Anna White, their aunt and uncle, appeared as sponsors.
+Henry and Elizabeth are also sponsors for Thomas and Anna White's children in 1853, and Thomas' occupation was weaver.
+The plush weaving industry began to decline in the 1850s with the introduction of power looms.
+In the 1861 census, Henry and Elizabeth and seven of their children are found living in Coventry.
+Coventry had a silk ribbon weaving industry, which began to collapse in the 1860s, due to cheap imports.
+The 1871 census holds a bit of a surprise - Henry is shown as a prisoner in Banbury in the home of a police officer, while Elizabeth, Henry, George, Harriett, Arthur and William are shown in a separate household in Banbury.
+Elizabeth had the occupation of girth weaver listed.
+Henry Hunt is found in the 1881 British census, and had remarried: Henry Hunt, age 56, born in Little Bourton, Oxford, England, occupation - plush weaver; Ann Hunt, wife, age 36, born Waddeson, Buckinghamshire, England; living at 48 Calthorpe St, Neithrop (www.familysearch.org).
+In the 1901 census, Henry lives in the Banbury Union Workhouse.
+He is 79 years old, and is shown as a retired plush weaver, and pauper inmate.
+Henry died in 1907 in Banbury, age 86.

 SOURCES: Bishop's Transcripts, Cropredy Parish, FHS# 95235; Holy Trinity parish registers, FHL# 428990 and 502210; Cake and Cockhorse, Banbury Historical Society, Winter 1966, Vol. 3, No.6; IGI; Ancestral File; death certificates for William and Ann Hunt from the General Register Office; Cropredy parish registers on CD; Neithrop parish register on CD.